Enhancement of efficiency in the Dicke model quantum heat engine: The Quantum Phase Transtion in the Full Dicke Model

-For both cases, the angular momentum operators are $J_{\alpha}\equiv\frac{1}{2}\sum_{i=1}^N\sigma_{\alpha}^{(i)}$, where $\sigma_\alpha^{(i)}$ are the usual Pauli matrices associated to the $i$-two level system, with $\alpha=x,y,z$; $J_{\pm}\equiv J_x\pm iJ_y$; and the total angular momentum $(J_x,J_y,J_z)$ represents collective transitions in the set of $N$ two-level atoms.
-In the Dicke model Hamiltonian, $a$ and $a^{\dagger}$ correspond to the creation and annihilation operators of the cavity bosonic mode.
-The energy gap between the two levels in each atom is $\omega_0$, the energy of the bosonic mode is $\omega$, and the adimensional parameter $0\leq \gamma\leq1$ weights the $X$ and $Y$ direction of interaction in the LMG model and allows to weight the rotating term differently from the counterrotating term in the Dicke model.
+The angular momentum operators are $J_{\alpha}\equiv\frac{1}{2}\sum_{i=1}^N\sigma_{\alpha}^{(i)}$, where $\sigma_\alpha^{(i)}$ are the usual Pauli matrices associated to the $i$-two level system, with $\alpha=x,y,z$; $J_{\pm}\equiv J_x\pm iJ_y$; and the total angular momentum $(J_x,J_y,J_z)$ represents collective transitions in the set of $N$ two-level atoms.
+The annihilation and creation operators of the cavity bosonic mode are given by $a$ and $a^{\dagger}$, respectively.
+The energy gap between the two levels in each atom is $\omega_0$ and the energy of the bosonic mode is $\omega$.
+The coupling constant between the bosonic mode and the two-level systems is $\lambda$ and the adimensional parameter $0\leq \gamma\leq1$ allows to weight the rotating and the counter-rotating terms differently from each other.
+In this manner, $\gamma=0$ indicates the equally balance between rotating and counter-rotating terms, while $\gamma=1$ give us the rotating-wave approximation.